Derivative Formula for Singular McKean-Vlasov SDEs

 where $B(z,1):= \{x\in\R^d: |x-z|\le 1\}$.
 We denote $f\in \tt H_{q}^{2,p}$ if $|f|+|\nn f|+|\nn^2f|\in \tt L_{q}^p$.
 We will take $(p,q)$ from the class {$\scr K:=\{(p,q): p,q\in (1,\infty), \ff d p+\ff 2 q<1\}$}

-\subsection{Intrinsic/$L$-derivative in $\scr P_k$}
+\subsection{Intrinsic derivative in $\scr P_k$}

 The intrinsic derivative for measures was introduced in \cite{AKR} to construct diffusion processes on configuration spaces over Riemannian manifolds, and used in \cite{OTTO} to study the geometry of dissipative evolution equations, see \cite{AGS} for analysis and geometry on the Wasserstein space over a metric measure space.
-Moreover, the stronger notion $L$-derivative (i.e. Lions derivative) was introduced in \cite{Card} for functions on $\scr P_2$ to investigate mean field games.
-The following general notion of intrinsic/$L$-derivative was introduced in \cite{BRW20} for functions on the $L^k$-Wasserstein space over a Banach space.
+This derivative corresponds to the motion of particles, comparing to the extrinsic derivative induced by the birth and death of particles.
+The following notion was introduced in \cite{BRW20} for functions on the $L^k$-Wasserstein space over a Banach space.

 For any $\mu\in \scr P_k$, the tangent space at $\mu$ is

 Then $\mu\circ(id+\phi)^{-1} \in \scr P_k$ for $\phi\in T_{\mu,k}$, where $id$ is the identity map on $\R^d$.

 \begin{defn} Let $f$ be a continuous function on $\scr P_k$.
 It is called intrinsically differentiable at a point $\mu\in\scr P_k$, if is a well defined bounded linear functional.
 In this case, the intrinsic derivative is the unique element such that If moreover